UCLA Newsroom | Jennifer Wheelock | December 2, 2019

 U Magazine | Dan Gordon

-The David Geffen Medical Scholarships promises a debt-free education, drawing a special breed of students to UCLA to create a cadre of physicians with the vision and leadership to alter the future course of medicine.
+The David Geffen Medical Scholarships promises a debt-reduced education, drawing a special breed of students to UCLA to create a cadre of physicians with the vision and leadership to alter the future course of medicine.
 William Sheppard, Jr. is a student at one of the world’s most-prestigious medical schools, but when he asks his own family members if he can check their blood pressure, they don’t want any part of it.
 “They don’t trust medicine at all,” says the first-year student in the David Geffen School of Medicine at UCLA.
 “Even if I were to find something, they wouldn’t go to the doctor; they’d rather not know.”

 December 13 2012